 See Interdisciplinary Research and Study in Part 3 for further information.

 The School has a central role in international education at MIT, and in preparing students to be leaders and good global citizens.
-The MIT International Science and Technology Initiatives (MISTI) program, located at the Center for International Studies, supports student internships in Belgium, Brazil, Chile, China, France, Germany, India, Israel, Italy, Japan, Korea, Mexico, Netherlands, Russia, Singapore, Spain, and Switzerland.
+The MIT International Science and Technology Initiatives (MISTI) program, located at the Center for International Studies, supports student internships in Belgium, Brazil, Chile, China, France, Germany, India, Israel, Italy, Japan, Korea, Mexico, Netherlands, Portugal, Russia, Singapore, South Africa, Spain, and Switzerland.
 Through MISTI, the School's applied international education program, MIT students learn how to work, collaborate, and thrive in cultures around the globe.
-More locally, the Foreign Languages and Literatures Section offers language and culture programs in Chinese, French, German, Japanese, Portuguese, Russian, and Spanish.
+More locally, the Global Studies and Languages Section offers language and culture programs in Chinese, French, German, Japanese, Portuguese, Russian, and Spanish.
 The Japanese Language and Cultural Program has built the most technologically advanced Japanese language and culture education curriculum in the world, using online computer networks and interactive videos.

 MIT's Course 21 (Humanities) was considered innovative when it was established in the 1950s, although its roots go back to the opening of the Institute in 1865.
 During the 1960s the School grew rapidly, was reorganized into most of its current departments and sections, and began to grant full-scale degrees.
 In the 1970s and 1980s, the School continued to define separate programs and rearrange sections.
 In 1990 the School replaced the generic SB degree in Humanities with SB degrees in specified areas of humanistic study: Anthropology, History, Literature, Foreign Languages and Literatures, Music, and Writing.
 To reflect the growth and incorporation of the arts at MIT, and in celebration of its 50th anniversary in 2000, the School changed its name to the School of Humanities, Arts, and Social Sciences.